AnIdiotsGuide/discordjs-bot-guide/coding-guides/sqlite-based-points-system.md

 # SQLite-Based Points System

-As mentioned in the [Storing Data in a JSON file]() guide, JSON files could get corrupted due to [_race conditions_](https://en.wikipedia.org/wiki/Race_condition#Software).
-However SQLite doesn't suffer from that and is a better method of storing data between boot ups than JSON.

-That is the focus of this guide: we'll be recreating the points system with SQLite instead of JSON.
+That is the focus of this guide: we'll be creating the points system with SQLite.
 The core of this system is using the `better-sqlite3` package that you can get from [npmjs.com](https://npmjs.com/package/better-sqlite3).

-{% hint style="info" %}
-This guide was updated on 2018/03/16 to use `better-sqlite3` which, believe it or not, is a _syncronous_ module for sqlite that's faster than both `sqlite` and `sqlite3`.
-{% endhint %}

 ## Installation